avinashdhawan/python-api-challenge/README.md

 The notebook presented shows:

 * 500 randomly selected cities based on latitude and longitude.
-* Performed weather check on these cities using Openweather API calls.
+* Performed weather check on these cities using OpenWeatherMap API calls.
 * All retrieved data was saved as a CSV file.

 ### Part II - VacationPy